 How To Calculate Employee’s P11D Tax

 This is variable and depends on the type of car the employee is driving.

-P11D for cars is calculated by multiplying the car’s P11D value by the carbon dioxide (CO2) emission band that the car falls under.
+P11D tax is calculated by multiplying the car’s P11D value by the carbon dioxide (CO2) emission band that the car falls under.
 The resultant figure is your benefit in kind (BIK) amount, and it’s multiplied by your income tax ratio to find your company car tax tariffs.

 The figures range from an introductory rate of 20% for an employee whose salary falls between 11851-46350 pounds, a higher percentage of 40% for an employee earning 46351-150000 pounds.
 The last category falls to high-income earners above 150000 pounds, and its rate is 45%.

 The size of the engine also plays a role in the amount of company tax you pay.
 A 0-1400cc owner forks out 15%, while 1401-2000cc owner parts with 22%.
 A heavier engine 2000 cc upwards attracts a 32% rate.